EgorSozonov/GCBenchmark/README.md

 # GCBenchmark

-Just a simple benchmark to compare characteristics of various GCs It consists of binary tree implementations in 4 different languages of 4 different runtime platforms:
+Just a simple benchmark to compare the characteristics of various GCs under GC pressure.

+It consists of binary tree implementations in 4 different languages of 4 different runtime platforms:

 - C (native platform)

 - C# (the Common Language Runtime)

-- Java (the Java Virtual Machine)
+- Java (the Java Virtual Machi	ne)

 - Golang (the Google Go runtime)

+The "buildAll.sh" is included for convenience, it builds all 4 projects.

 ## C

 Build with

+    gcc -O3 c/GCBenchmark.c -o c/gcBenchmark -lm

 Run with

+    c/gcBenchmark 27

 ## C#